nachlielp/study/JS Algorithms & DS Masterclass/21_Stacks_&_Queues/Readme.md

 ## Queue

-Queue is an astrict linear data structure that follows the FIFO (First In First Out) principle.
+Queue is an abstract linear data structure that follows the FIFO (First In First Out) principle.
 This means that the first element added to the queue is the first one to be removed.

 A queue has the following methods: